magnuswiderberg/mexicanstandoffgame/README.md

 - Support for removing input name from local storage to get new suggestion
 	- Or just support for suggestion
 - Maybe keep character id in local storage
+- Optimization
+	- With app.MapStaticAssets gone, use smaller images

 ### PlayMonitor.razor

+- Layout
+	- We have a little less real estate that we thought on actual phone
+- Navigation
+	- Some back button or Home link when
+		- Waiting for other players
+		- In game as well?
+		- When game has ended, anyway
 - Responsive layout: support for phone
 	- Maybe alternative:
 		- Use no monitor